CRAIGS KIWISAVER SCHEME FAQS

 - if you are unable to meet mortgage repayments on your principal family residence resulting in the mortgagee seeking to enforce the mortgage on the residence; or

-- meeting the costs of modifying your home to meet your, or your dependent family member’s special needs; or
+- meeting the costs of modifying your home to meet your, or your dependent family member’s special needs arising from a disability; or

 - meeting the cost of your, or your dependent family member’s, medical treatment for an illness or injury; or